Hong Kong

 Regarding the pictures on this page - DeskDivers either owns the rights to these pictures, has permission to use these pictures or has taken every step possible to contact the owner of any borrowed pictures – As such all pictures on this page are protected by enforceable copyright.

 Pak Lee (TST).
 Good selection of vintage Rolex and modern watches e.g. Rolex and Panerai.
-We didn’t find the sales guys that friendly to be honest, both times we ventured in (different days) the 3 sales staff seemed more wrapped up in the customer they had already to talk or show things to us.
+We didn’t find the sales guys that friendly to be honest, any of the times we ventured in (different days, different years) the sales staff seemed more wrapped up in the customer already in the shop to bother talking or showing things to anyone who had just walked in.
 Perhaps their English isn’t that good?
-Either way we’d have loved to have looked at the 1665 they had and they may have had a sale, who knows...
+Either way we’d have loved to have looked at some of the stock they had and they may have made a sale, who knows...

-We started around the Middle Road area and then up along Nathan Road.
-Whilst avoiding the tailor touts and copy watch sellers and skirting past Chungking mansions (we’ve never felt that there was much of any use for a tourist WIS in there to be honest) through the back around Carnarvon Road and then down through Kimberly road.
+If you want to work your visits in sections, which would take a few hours each, we suggest starting around the lower TST area and then up along Nathan Road.
+Whilst avoiding the tailor touts and copy watch sellers and skirting past Chungking mansions (we’ve never felt that there was much of any use for a tourist WIS in there to be honest) through the back around Carnarvon Road and then through Kimberly road back to Nathan Rd.

 House Co.
 In the Far East Mansions.
 John Lee is a brilliant guy with a great collection on display.
 He’s only too happy to sit and chat and the hours passed quickly with him.
 Bear in mind John gets to work late (4-ish is early for him) but he stays quite late most nights.